egrizq/product-analysis-with-concurrency/README.md

 ## Description

-Analysis and process 10000+ rows of data
+Analysis and process 10000+ rows of data with goroutine